fearless-pumpkins/fearless-pumpkins/CONTRIBUTING.md

 ### Rebase upstream changes into your branch

 Once you are done making changes, you can begin the process of getting your code merged into the main repo.

-Step 1 is to rebase upstream changes to the master branch into yours by running this command from your branch:
+STEP 1 is to rebase upstream changes to the master branch into yours by running this command from your branch (STEP 3 IN THE DIAGRAM in 'learn'):

 ```bash
 git pull --rebase upstream master